dailyplanet/zaid/README.md

 # zaid
-Zaid the Proboscis Monkey is a fascinating creature
+Zaid the Proboscis Monkey is a fascinating creature.
+He was not like the other Proboscis Monkeys in his harem.